davidmshore/InvestingEssentials/docs/glossary.md

 date created: 2024-11-06 16:05
 date modified: 2024-11-11 15:45
 ---
-A few of the most common terms are listed below.
+Some common terms are listed below.
 ### Above-the-Line Deductions
 - Certain adjustments made to reduce taxable income and determine AGI, which are independent of the standard or itemized deduction.
 - Here is a [list](https://en.wikipedia.org/wiki/Above-the-line_deduction).